 Medicare's "Extra Help" Program

-Most of our members qualify for and are already getting "Extra Help" from Medicare to pay for their prescription drug plan costs.
+Because you are eligible for Medicaid or QMB, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+You do not need to do anything further to get this "Extra Help."